Our app is the ultimate travel buddy; book tickets, check live train times, and more.

 We operate a scooter card system to ensure that the mobility scooters which are carried on our trains are able to board and alight safely.
 The requirements which we set have been determined through the completion of risk assessments on our trains, and consider not only the space on the train, but also the space which is needed to board and alight and the angle of the ramp between the platform and the train.
 This approach is for your safety, and for the safety of our staff and other customers.

-Over the coming months, TransPennine Express is introducing three brand new fleets of intercity trains across our network, fully compliant with the latest accessibility regulations, and providing more seats, increased luggage capacity and new on-board facilities including at seat power sockets, USB charging and free Wi-Fi with media servers.
+TransPennine Express have introduced three brand new fleets of intercity trains across our network, fully compliant with the latest accessibility regulations, and providing more seats, increased luggage capacity and new on-board facilities including at seat power sockets, USB charging and free Wi-Fi with media servers.
 We’re really excited to deliver this £500 Million investment in our services to provide an upgraded experience for our customers.

 As we approach the transition period when these new trains will enter into service, we will not be issuing annual Scooter Cards on the affected routes, including: